 Meet the Team

-At Vantage Point Counseling, we provide a comprehensive and personalized approach in meeting the individual needs of each of our clients.
+We provide a comprehensive and personalized approach in meeting the individual needs of each of our clients.
 Our team is supportive and responsive, providing individualized care to ensure successful outcomes.

 Meet Dr. Heather Bense